mdpetters/KAFGA/README.md

 KAFGA is MATLAB/GNU Octave code to predict the hygroscopicity parameter kappa for organic compounds from functional group composition.

+__Short summary__ Organic particles suspended in air serve as nucleation seeds for droplets in atmospheric clouds.
+Over time their chemical composition changes towards more functionalized compounds.
+This work presents a model that can predict an organic compounds' ability promote the nucleation of cloud drops from its functional group composition.
+Hydroxyl, carboxyl, aldehyde, hydroperoxide, carbonyl, and ether moieties promote droplet nucleation.
+Methylene and nitrate moieties inhibit droplet nucleation.

 ## Documentation
-The algorithms are described in the [manuscript](docs/gmd-9-111-2016.pdf) and associated [supplement](gmd-9-111-2016-supplement-title-page.pdf).
-Model calculations graphed in Figures 1-3 and Figure 1 supplement are in the example folders.
-The most straightforward example is fs01:<br>
+The algorithms are described in the [manuscript](docs/gmd-9-111-2016.pdf) and associated [supplement](docs/gmd-9-111-2016-supplement-title-page.pdf).
+Model calculations graphed in Figures 1-3 (main text) and Figure 1 (supplement) are in the example folders.
+The most straightforward example is fs01.<br>

 _Model input files_
  - each compound is represented by a model input file in folder fs01comp